2024 alberta sport recognition award Winners

 Sport: Boxing

 Jeff Verhoeven has been an Amateur Boxing Official since 2003.
-He has vast experience at all levels, and is an asset to the Alberta Amateur Boxing Association.
+He has vast experience at all levels.

-His talent and expertise at international events and three Olympic qualifying tournaments, in Africa, Thailand, and the Solomon Islands.
-He was assigned to officiate at the 2024 Paris Olympic Games as one of 2 Canadian officials appointed for the games.
-He was in the ring for the very first bout to kick off the Olympic games, as well as the first gold medal match.
+He was as one of 2 Canadian officials assigned to officiate at the 2024 Paris Olympic Games .
+He was the official in the ring for the very first bout to start off the Olympic games tournament, as well as the official for first gold medal match at the games.

-Jeff goes above and beyond his provincial duties by also volunteering on the National Officiating Committee that is actively shaping the new rules for the sport.
-He is considered as a top official in the nation, it makes him a great example and teacher for new volunteers.
-Jeff runs teaching courses for new officials, and ongoing support and training to help existing officials reach higher levels..
+Jeff goes above and beyond his provincial officiating duties by also volunteering on the National Officiating Committee, and is actively shaping the new rules for the sport.
+He a great example of being a mentor to officials and a teacher for new volunteers.
+Jeff teaches many courses for new officials, and provides ongoing support and training to help existing officials reach higher levels.

 Technical Official Recognition Award